 To have overall responsibility for the Major Gifts income stream and for forecasting reports for submission to Executive Directors and Board of Trustees.

-To lead on a major fundraising appeal, The At Ease Appeal.

-To work with the Appeal Board to raise funds for the Appeal.

 To lead on an organisational strategy for generating a pipeline of high net worth individuals and major gift prospects.

 To recruit, lead and manage an exceptional team of motivated, high-performing fundraisers.